CoreWeave

 Note

-By default, the inference service will scale down to 0 active pods after not being used for 30 minutes.
-When scaled down to 0, they won't incur any charges since no compute is being used.
+By default, the Inference Service will scale to zero active Pods if they have not been used within 30 minutes.
+When scaled to zero, Pods won't incur any charges, since no compute is being used.

 This concludes the demonstration.
 Now that you know how to run a simple Argo workflow at CoreWeave, you can expand this example for production jobs.